 Rowan's Law is now mandatory for all sports organizations in Ontario and there are requirements which must be fulfilled by parents/guardians.
 To read about Rowan's Law, click here

-The Dragons are responsible for the summer outdoor recreational (or house league) operations for youth between 4 and 18 years of age.
+The Dragons provide summer outdoor recreational soccer (or house league) for youth between 4 and 18 years of age.
 After team selection in early May, the teams play from mid-May to August, with Soccer Days held for all participants in late August.
 Our coaches and referees do an outstanding job, and our athletes have developed over the years as a reflection of their work and dedication.
 We have a lot to be proud of.

 What's the Dragons' Philosophy?